WHAT IS BIODIVERSITY NET GAIN?

 Biodiversity Net Gain can often be delivered within a development site.
 Where this is not possible, an offset or compensation charge may be applied per ‘biodiversity unit’ lost which is then used to create the ‘net gain’ elsewhere.

-Where TOE has a signed memorandum of understanding with the local authority, developers can make Biodiversity Net Gain payments direct to TOE as a way to meet their planning commitments.
+For planning applications made before Feruary 2024 and where TOE has a signed memorandum of understanding with the local authority, developers can make Biodiversity Net Gain payments direct to TOE as a way to meet their planning commitments.

 For more information, see our pages for landowners and developers.